Women's suffrage in Mexico: Mexican Revolution

 Following his ouster by military coup led by Victoriano Huerta and Madero's assassination, those taking up Madero's cause and legacy, the Constitutionalists (named after the liberal Constitution of 1857) began to discuss women's rights.
 Venustiano Carranza, former governor of Coahuila, and following Madero's assassination, the "first chief" of the Constitutionalists.
 Carranza also had an influential female private secretary, Hermila Galindo, who was a champion of women's rights in Mexico.

-In asserting his Carranza promulgated political plan Plan de Guadalupe in 1914, enumerating in standard Mexican fashion, his aims as he sought supporters.
+Carranza promulgated the Plan de Guadalupe in 1914.
 In the "Additions" to the Plan de Guadalupe, Carranza made some important statements that affected families and the status of women in regards to marriage.
 In December 1914, Carranza issued a decree that legalized divorce under certain circumstances.
-Although the decree did not lead to women's suffrage, it eased somewhat restrictions that still existed in the civil even after the nineteenth-century liberal Reforma established the State's right to regulate marriage as a civil rather than an ecclesiastical matter.
+Although the decree did not lead to women's suffrage, it eased somewhat restrictions that still existed in the civil even after the nineteenth-century liberal La Reforma established the State's right to regulate marriage as a civil rather than an ecclesiastical matter.

-Female Mexican Revolutionaries
+Female Mexican revolutionaries

 Valentina Ramirez, born in 1893 in Durango State, is known as a female fighter.
-In order to feel a sense of freedom, she fought in the war after her dad died.
+In order to feel a sense of freedom, she fought in the war after her father died.
 She dressed up as a male, under the name Juan Ramirez since female soldiers were not allowed directly on the battlefield.
 Her sense of bravery and independence inspired many women to join the war.
 Her story inspired the creation of a corrido, “La Valentina”.
 In the corrido, it mentions the inequality she faced while fighting as a woman in the revolution.
 Her participation in the war was dismissed by the government since they did not want to recognize the efforts of women.
 Ramirez’s bravery had earned her the nickname “Mexican Mulan” by the Mexican public.
 Like Ramirez, many soldaderas adopted male names and wore male clothing to protect their identity.
 By wearing male clothing, women felt protected against sexual violence in the war.

 Other famous soldaderas include Angela Jimenez, who was known as Angel Jimenez.
 She dressed in male clothing and threatened those who tried to shame her.
 A prominent figure that symbolizes feminism is “La Adelita”.
 It is a revolutionary icon that depicts a provocative woman that is armed for war.
 By showing a woman wearing armed gear, it shows that they can be courageous as well.
 This depiction goes against the perception of women during the 1910s, in which women were seen as incapable of fighting alongside men.
 It was until after the revolution that Mexican Revolutionaries were recognized for their participation in the war.